ADGEfficiency/personal-blog/_drafts/favourite_fallacies.md

 ---

-Logical fallacies and biases are common errors in human reasoning.
-They exist for a reason - they offer shortcuts for decision making.
+Logical fallacies are errors in human reasoning.
+They exist for a reason - in many cases they lead to good outcomes.
+There are however situations where these shortcuts get us in trouble - awareness can help you to identify these situations and avoid tragedy.

 The brain operates in a challenging environment - constantly having to filter out infomation, make conclusions quickly from incomplete infomation, decide what to remember and what to forget.
+The logical fallacy is a shortcut for decision making that allows quicker decisions.

 Automated shortcuts that are correct 90% of the time offer an advantage over slowly thinking your way through each situation.
 Solving these problems quickly gave our ancestors an advantage - hence why we inherit them today.
 It's the 10% of situations where awareness of common fallacies can help.
 It's especially important to be aware of the responses that make us vulnerable to others willing to exploit them.

-In this post I'm going to highlight some of my favourite logical fallacies.

 ## Social proof

 > Where all think alike, no one thinks very much - Walter Lippman

-Social proof is copying the behaviour of others.
-It is useful and effective in social situations where correct behaviour is ambiguous or unclear.
+**Social proof is copying the behaviour of others**.
+It is useful in social situations where correct behaviour is ambiguous or unclear.

+*Example - *

 The problems arise when we copy in a mindless or reflexive fashion - automatically copying without question.
+This can lead to decision making that is only based on imitation - even if the outcome is bad.

-A worst case of social proof is the bystander effect.
+A famous example of social proof is the bystander effect.
 In 1964 Kitty Genovese was murdered in New York with 38 witnesses - none of whom helped.
 Each one looked to the other for guidance on how to act - and concluded that no helping was appropriate.

+If you are wondering how Kitty could have made one of the bystanders help - it would be to address a specific person, rather than making general cries for help.

 Another example of this is - group members going along with a norm they privately reject to fit in with the group (known as pluralistic ignorance).
 Many Germans in the 1930's are likely to either have become Nazi or appeared as Nazi because of social proof.
-This public commitment leads nicely into our second group of fallacies - consistency and commitment.
+This leads nicely into our second group of fallacies - consistency and commitment.

 ## Consistency and commitment